petzval/btferret/README.md

 When connecting two Mesh Pis, use KEY\_OFF | PASSKEY\_OFF.
 When the client is a Windows/Android/.. device, some experimentation is required to determine whether to use a link key and pass key.
+A client will ask the server if it is prepared to use a KEY and a PASSKEY.
+The server can give a negative reply to both, but most clients will then terminate the connection.
+A few will be happy to proceed (e.g. a btferret client).
 Some terminal programs
 require the server to be paired before attempting to connect, some will pair during connection, and some do not need to be paired, or may even have to be unpaired.